*This is a summary of the findings from various studies and articles. Further information and details on this study are located in the links below.*

 Spermidine has already been repeatedly proven to have a life-prolonging effect in rodents.
 In particular, the activation of autophagy through spermidine supplementation leads to the rejuvenation or protection of basically every single cell.
 This means that spermidine literally decreases the aging process.
 Because of that, spermidine may reduce the risks of developing age-associated damages in all parts of the human body.

 Aging leads to the stiffening of the heart muscles.
 When that happens, the heart can no longer be sufficiently filled with blood.
 This can potentially increase cardiovascular system failure.
-Spermidine can prevent that by happening because it helps to increase the elasticity of the heart muscle.
+Spermidine can prevent that from happening through increasing the elasticity of the heart muscle.

 Spermidine against cardiovascular malfunctions – A scientific point of view.